Best Stock Screeners

 Free; Elite $39.50/month

 Finviz is widely regarded as the best free stock screener available.
-Its screener page lets you filter stocks across dozens of fundamental, technical, and descriptive criteria with instant visual results.
-The heatmap view gives you an at-a-glance picture of the entire market, and the preset filters make it easy to run common screens like oversold stocks or high-dividend payers.
-The Elite plan adds real-time data, backtesting, and advanced charting.
+Its screener page lets you filter stocks across dozens of fundamental, technical, and descriptive criteria with instant visual results, and the completely free tier covers most screening needs without requiring an account.
+The heatmap view gives you an at-a-glance picture of the entire market, and the preset filters make it easy to run common screens like oversold stocks or high-dividend payers without building criteria from scratch.
+The Elite plan, from $39.50/month, adds real-time data, backtesting, and advanced charting for investors who outgrow the free tier's capabilities.
+The tradeoffs are mostly cosmetic: free-tier quotes are delayed by 20 minutes rather than real-time, which matters more for active traders than long-term screeners, and the charts and overall interface feel noticeably dated compared to newer, more visually modern platforms.

 Pros